marykdb/maryk/core/documentation/filters.md

 ```

 ### LessThanEquals

-Checks if the referenced value is less than or equal to the given value.
+Use this filter to check if the referenced value is less than or equal to a specified value.

 ```kotlin
 LessThanEquals(